github/docs/content/issues/tracking-your-work-with-issues/about-issues.md

 ---
 ## Integrated with GitHub

 Issues let you track your work on {% data variables.product.company_short %}, where development happens.
-When an issue is mentioned from in another issue or pull request, the issue's timeline reflects the cross-reference to make it easier to track the related work.
+When you mention an issue in another issue or pull request, the issue's timeline reflects the cross-reference so that you can keep track of related work.
 To indicate that work is in progress, you can link an issue to a pull request.
-Pull requests addressing an issue typically include a [keyword that automatically closes the issue](issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue#linking-a-pull-request-to-an-issue-using-a-keyword) when the pull request merges.
+When the pull request merges, the linked issue automatically closes.

+For more information on keywords, see "[Linking a pull request to an issue](issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue#linking-a-pull-request-to-an-issue-using-a-keyword)."

 ## Quickly create issues

-Issues can be created in a variety of ways, you can choose the most convenient method for your workflow.
+Issues can be created in a variety of ways, so you can choose the most convenient method for your workflow.
 For example, you can create an issue from a repository,{% ifversion fpt or ghec %} an item in a task list,{% endif %} a note in a project, a comment in an issue or pull request, a specific line of code, or a URL query.
-You can  create an issue from your platform of choice:
+You can also create an issue from your platform of choice: through the web UI, {% data variables.product.prodname_desktop %}, {% data variables.product.prodname_cli %}, GraphQL and REST APIs, or {% data variables.product.prodname_mobile %}.

-* Through the web UI
-* {% data variables.product.prodname_desktop %}
-* {% data variables.product.prodname_cli %}
-* GraphQL and REST APIs
-* {% data variables.product.prodname_mobile %}

 For more information, see "[Creating an issue](/issues/tracking-your-work-with-issues/creating-issues/creating-an-issue)."

 ## Track work